Laminaribiose

 Laminaribiose C_{12}H_{22}O_{11} is a disaccharide which is used notably in the agricultural field and as an antiseptic.
 It is in general obtained by hydrolysis or by acetolysis of natural polysaccharides of plant origin.
 It is also a product of the caramelization of glucose.

+Biosynthesis

+In some plants, the enzyme laminaribiose phosphorylase catalyzes a reversible chemical reaction that produces laminaribiose from α-D-glucose 1-phosphate and D-glucose:

+The enzyme has been found in Euglena gracilis and Astasia ocellata.